deis/steward/API.md

 Therefore, steward requires a `target_namespace` parameter inside the standard `parameters` field.
 This value tells steward in which namespace to write the resulting ConfigMap and set of Secrets.

-Finally, the steward broker API proxy does not return standard [binding credentials](https://docs.cloudfoundry.org/services/binding-credentials.html) in its response.
+The steward broker API proxy does not return standard [binding credentials](https://docs.cloudfoundry.org/services/binding-credentials.html) in its response.
 Instead, it returns a JSON object that looks like the following:

 ```json
 {